 - 1. Ensure that the choke lever is in the OFF position. - 2.
 Move the throttle lever to the SLOW position. - 3.
+Remove the kill cord from the operator presence sensor. - 4.
 Rotate the engine switch to the OFF position.

 Important: Make sure that the fuel-shutoff valve is closed before transporting or storing the machine to prevent a fuel leak.
 Before storing the machine, disconnect the spark plug(s) to prevent the possibility of accidental starting.